justfoxing/ghidra_bridge/README.md

 TODO
 =====================
-* Exceptions - sort of implemented, but would be nice to get detailed tracebacks on the other side.
-    * Pull traceback info in the exceptions we handle for pushing back
+* Exceptions - pull traceback info in the exceptions we handle for pushing back
-* Shutdown hangs client in Windows
 * Test on Linux
 * Better transport/serialization (JSON/TCP just feels wrong)
 * Packaging - would be nice to do pip install ghidra_bridge for the client-side.
 * Easily enable troubleshooting logging
 * Keep stats of remote queries, so users can ID the parts of their scripts causing the most remote traffic for optimisation
 * Examples
-    * Reckon it'd be possible to launch this from Ghidra and invoke a Python 3 environment to talk to, so you can run your Python 3 analysis scripts from Ghidra via the Script Manager/hotkeys.